hyprwm/hyprland-wiki/content/configuring/core/dispatchers.md

 This is not a user accessible mode, but a state that occurs when a client requests fullscreen when the internal mode of that window is maximized.

-When this happens, the next request to un-FS the window will cause the window to become maximized instead.
+When this happens, the next request to un-fullscreen the window will cause the window to become maximized instead.
 A practical example of this is when you fullscreen a video you're watching on a maximized window.

 ### Fullscreen Handlers